-The National Endowment for the Arts’ Office for AccessAbility is the advocacy-technical assistance arm of the Arts Endowment, whose mission is to make the arts accessible for people with disabilities, older adults, veterans, and people living in institutions.
-The Office for AccessAbility provides a variety of services to accomplish its goals, including:
+The National Endowment for the Arts’ Office for Accessibility is the advocacy-technical assistance arm of the Arts Endowment, whose mission is to make the arts accessible for people with disabilities, older adults, veterans, and people living in institutions.
+The Office for Accessibility provides a variety of services to accomplish its goals, including:

 - Resource lists

 The National Arts and Disability Center is a project of the Tarjan Center at the University of California at Los Angeles.
 Its mission is to promote the full inclusion of audiences and artists with disabilities in all facets of the arts, and it is a leading consultant in the arts and disability community.
 NADC’s information is aimed at artists with disabilities, arts administrators, arts organizations, disability organizations and agencies, universities, arts educators, and students.
 The NADC web site offers free resource directories and annotated bibliographies on a wide range of subjects, including

 - Funding resources

 - Assistive products and services

 Accessible Information Exchange: Meeting on a Level Playing Field